-Wong Lung Hang Stream is easily one of the most challenging and stunning hikes in Hong Kong.
+Wong Lung Hang Stream (aka Yellow Dragon Stream) is easily one of the most stunning hikes in Hong Kong.
 This adventure has everything; it includes several impressive waterfalls, large plunge pools with cliff jumps, clear running water, rock climbing with ropes, bush whacking and a ridgeline trail back to civilisation.
 If you only have time for one, then this is it.

 Hike Location: Lantau Island, Tung Chung

 Hike Difficulty: Difficult (7/10) - read 'Blog Difficulty Ratings Explained' on home page

 Hike Length: 8 Hours

 Elevation Gain: 800m